wikum/CLL_MRD/README.md

 (4) Run 4_cluster.py to run clustering for each fold after setting the RUN ID from (2).
 This will generate cluster labels for each cell and aggregate them into a numpy matrix.

-(5) Perform classification and regression.
+(5) Perform classification, regression, and clusters of interest discovery.
 (Note: this section of the code will be completed upon publication.)